three-cubed/minefield/README.md

 You are free to use, share, copy and redistribute the material, under the terms of the following licence:

-Attribution - Non Commercial 4.0 International (CC BY-NC 4.0).
+Attribution - Non Commercial No Derivatives 4.0 International (CC BY-NC-ND 4.0).

 You may not make unauthorised changes to the material.
 You may not use the material for commercial purposes.